pivotal/docs-tap/scst-scan/install-trivy-integration.hbs.md

   - `DEV-NAMESPACE` is the name of the developer namespace you want to use.
   - `SCAN-POLICY-YAML` is the name of your SCST - Scan YAML.

-## <a id='install-trivy'></a> Install Trivy Scanner
+## <a id='install-trivy'></a> Install Trivy

-After the following prerequisites are completed, install the Trivy Scanner:
+After the following prerequisites are completed, install the Trivy:

 - Prerequisites listed in [Install another scanner for Supply Chain Security Tools - Scan](install-scanners.hbs.md).
 - Install the ORAS CLI.
 See [the ORAS documentation](https://oras.land/cli/).

 ## <a id='airgap-config'></a> Air-gap configuration

-This section explains how to configure Trivy in an air gap environment.
+This section explains how to configure Trivy in an air-gapped environment.

-For information about additional flags and configuration, see [Air-Gapped Environment](https://aquasecurity.github.io/trivy/latest/docs/advanced/air-gap/) in the Trivy documentation.
+For information about additional flags and configuration, see [Air-Gapped Environment](https://aquasecurity.github.io/trivy/latest/docs/advanced/air-gap/) in Trivydocumentation.

-### <a id='relocate-db'></a> Relocate Trivy database to your registry
+### <a id='relocate-db'></a> Relocate a Trivy database to your registry

 >**Note** Using a relocated database means you are taking responsibility for keeping it up to date to ensure that security scans are relevant.
 Stale databases weaken your security posture.